-- 93. The CASS rules permit an IP to transfer client assets to another entity providing certain conditions in CASS are met32. - 94.
-An IP would need to consider the following practical issues when conducting a transfer of client assets: - whether the transfer will be a whole or a partial transfer - whether client consent is provided or needed - what client communications, including notifications, are necessary - whether there are any requirements on the firm that may affect the transfer (e.g. an asset requirement preventing a transfer without conditions being met33)
+- 98. The CASS rules permit an IP to transfer client assets to another entity providing certain conditions in CASS are met. - 99.
+An IP would need to consider the following practical issues when conducting a transfer of client assets: - whether the transfer will be a whole or a partial transfer - whether client consent is provided or needed - what client communications, including notifications, are necessary - whether there are any requirements on the firm that may affect the transfer (e.g. an asset requirement preventing a transfer without conditions being met)

-31 CASS 7A.2.6AR, CASS 7A.2.6CE and CASS 7.17.2R
+&lt;sup>17 CASS 7A.2.6AR, CASS 7A.2.6CE and CASS 7.17.2R

-32 CASS 5.5.80R(2), CASS 6.7.8R, CASS 7A.2.4R(4), CASS 11.13.7R - CASS 11.3.9R, CASS 13.11.6R - CASS 13.11.10R
+&lt;sup>18 CASS 5.5.80R(2), CASS 6.7.8R, CASS 7A.2.4R(4), CASS 11.13.7R - CASS 11.3.9R, CASS 13.11.6R - CASS 13.11.10R

-33 Section 55P of FSMA
+&lt;sup>19 Section 55P of FSMA

-- the type of firm which can take on the business and whether a firm has appropriate regulatory permissions - the consideration for the transfer and how it will be structured - warranties and indemnities (if applicable) - whether the transferee has adequate resources and capabilities to manage the transferred accounts - whether the transferee's systems are compatible and if any other arrangements need to be put in place (e.g. where the firm has outsourced functions to a third-party administrator) - the timetable of the transfer - the need for any applications for waivers (see paragraph 103) - any alternative arrangements for clients, including arrangements to transfer out of the transferee, and ensuring these are communicated to clients - arrangements for assets which cannot be transferred - transfer of staff in accordance with the Transfer of Undertakings (Protection of Employment) Regulations (TUPE) and whether there is a need for a transitional services agreement - whether staff are needed to continue with the insolvency, and - whether there are any phoenixing concerns (see paragraph 121). - 95.
+- the type of firm which can take on the business and whether a firm has appropriate regulatory permissions - the consideration for the transfer and how it will be structured - warranties and indemnities (if applicable) - the need to engage with HM Revenue & Customs regarding any tax implications - whether the transferee has adequate resources and capabilities to manage the transferred accounts - whether the transferee's systems are compatible and if any other arrangements need to be put in place (e.g. where the firm has outsourced functions to a third-party administrator) - the timetable of the transfer - the need for any applications for waivers (see paragraph 111) - any alternative arrangements for clients, including arrangements to transfer out of the transferee, and ensuring these are communicated to clients - arrangements for assets which cannot be transferred - transfer of staff in accordance with the Transfer of Undertakings (Protection of Employment) Regulations (TUPE) and whether there is a need for a transitional services agreement - whether staff are needed to continue with the insolvency, and - whether there are any phoenixing concerns (see paragraph 129). - 100.
 Where an IP is transferring client assets as part of the distribution of client assets, the IP should use the creditors' committee to discuss the proposed transfer and keep us updated with their plans.

-Bar dates
+Bar dates and distribution plans